September 30, 2019

-Almost every development and software projects, commercial or personal, are now using Git for management.
+Almost every development and software projects, commercial or personal, are now using Git for version control.
 In this article, we will explain what Git is at a glance and recommend the best Git GUI clients for various platforms.

-Git is a popular open source control system among developers.
+Git is a popular open-source version control system among developers.
 Originally, it was designed for collaborative projects between developers.
 Git is mostly used to store content and code in repositories.

 The system also provides an environment where the code can be changed, with the revisions saved for future use.
 The repositories are stored in a remote server but are locally saved in every team member’s computers.